Total Disc Replacement

-At Spine & Orthopedic Center, our reputation as a leader in disc replacement is very well know since we have patients coming from all over the world.
+At Spine & Orthopedic Center, our reputation as a leader in total disc replacement is well know as we have patients coming from all over the world for treatment.
 Furthermore, our head spine surgeon, Dr. Ashish Sahai – who has a biomedical engineering background – holds several patents for spinal implants and he is also a regular consultant with several spine surgery device companies to design new techniques and implants.

 Symptoms which might lead one to require disc replacement surgery